puppetlabs/puppetdb/documentation/puppetdb-faq.markdown

 Yes.
 See [Migrating Data][migrating] for more information.

-## PuppetDB is complaining about a truststore or keystore file.
-What do I do?

-There are several related causes for this, but it boils down to PuppetDB being unable to read your truststore.jks or keystore.jks file.
-The former file contains the certificate for your certificate authority, and is what PuppetDB uses to authenticate clients.
-The latter contains the key and certificate that PuppetDB uses to identify itself to clients.

-The short answer: you can often fix these problems by reinitializing your ssl setup by running `/usr/sbin/puppetdb ssl-setup -f`.
-Note that this script must be run *after* a certificate is generated for the puppet agent (that is: after the agent has run once and had its certificate request signed).
-A common problem is installing PuppetDB before the Puppet agent has run, and this script will solve that problem, and many others.

-The long answer: if the `puppetdb ssl-setup` command doesn't solve your problem or if you're curious what's going on under the covers, you can manage this configuration by hand.
-The locations of the truststore and keystore files are set with the `keystore` and `truststore` options in the config file.
-There should also be settings for `key-password` and `trust-password`.
-Make sure the keystore.jks and truststore.jks files are where the config says they should be, and that they're readable by the user PuppetDB runs as (puppetdb for an open source installation, pe-puppetdb for a Puppet Enterprise installation).
-Additionally, you can verify that the password is correct using `keytool -keystore /path/to/keystore.jks` and and entering the `key-password`.
-Similarly, you can use `keytool -keystore /path/to/truststore.jks` to verify the truststore.

 ## The PuppetDB dashboard gives me a weird SSL error when I visit it.
 What gives?

 There are two common error cases with the dashboard: